 Celestial Objects topics

-The renaissance of astronomy in Baghdad between 9th and 19th centuriesLEARN MORE
+The renaissance of astronomy in Baghdad in the 9th and 10th centuriesLEARN MORE

-[Note of the editor] This article was originally published as: David A. King, "The renaissance of astronomy...
+[Note of the editor] This article was published in 2003 as: David A. King, "The renaissance of astronomy in...

 Figure 1: Eclipse diagram for Greenwich Mean Time, February 21, 2008 (Source).

 Arabic Eclipse Records Bring Light to Scientific Analysis of the Earth's RotationLEARN MORE

 A total eclipse of the Moon occurs during the night of Wednesday, February 20/21, 2008.
 The entire event is...

 Figure 1: View of Al-Azhar mosque courtyard in Cairo.
 The mosque, founded by the Fatimid caliph Al-Hakim in 990, was under construction when the 1006 supernova appeared in the sky.
 Source: http://www.sacred-destinations.com/egypt/cairo-al-azhar-university.htm.